SakshiAgarwal/sakshiagarwal.github.io/works.md

 Equipped with the right armoury, I set my foot in a research lab at <strong>Conduent India</strong>.
 Here, I was engaged with problems in Big Data Analytics Platform Architecture, Time-series Forcasting and Hate-speech Detection.

 More than a year's experience in the industry has helped me in treading the crucial bridge between core research and its application.
-Hence, the immense opportunities provided by the AI revolution to impact people's lives has propelled me further to contribute m bit.
+Hence, the immense opportunities provided by the AI revolution to impact people's lives has propelled me further to contribute my bit.